felixgrossmann/R-Shiny-Knowledge-Base/shiny_code.md

 ```
 source(file.path("examp", "example.R"),  local = TRUE)$value
 ```
-your working directory has to be set to "C:/R". then the expression above searches in the subordinate folder "examp" for the file "example.R" and adds its code in the place of the source expression. you can set your expre
+your working directory has to be set to "C:/R". then the expression above searches in the subordinate folder "examp" for the file "example.R" and adds its code in the place of the source expression.
-- working directory

-### layouts